Shopping Online with Gift Cards

 If not that, it has happened that someone starts an email virus warning everyone not to use the gift cards of certain stores, saying they are about to go under.
 Not only does that distress those who have just bought one, but it upsets the stores - particularly when it is not true!

-The gift cards by the credit card companies may charge you currency exchange fees when using your gift card for purchases outside of your country.
+The gift cards issued by the credit card companies may charge you currency exchange fees when using your gift card for purchases outside of your country.

 It's important to know the remaining balance on your gift card before making a purchase.
 The sales assistant is often not able to look it up beforehand for you.
 This can create embarrassing situations.

 You must remember to keep the card, even when used up, in case you need to return a purchase.
 If you throw it away, you may be frustrated later.
 But this creates more record-keeping work.
+Ugh!
+We didn't count on that when we started shopping online with gift cards, did we?

 If your gift card is lost or stolen, you may find it hard to get replaced.
 That is possible if you have a receipt for the purchase of the gift card (or can get it from the one who gave you the gift card).
 Best is to record the card number in a safe place.
 There are some virtual wallets online that allow you to keep all your info about all your cards there.